List of Oh My Goddess! characters: Chihiro Fujimi

 Chihiro Fujimi (藤見 千尋, Fujimi Chihiro) is the original founder and director of the Nekomi Institute of Technology Motor Club.
 She is a resolute person and an incredibly skilled mechanic and motorcycle driver, even more so than Keiichi.
 She starts up her own motorcycle shop called Whirlwind and hires Keiichi and Belldandy to work for her.
 Normally a no-nonsense personality, she has a soft spot for cute objects, cats and children and seems to enjoy relaxing activities (such as bathing in an onsen) and having fun.
 She drives a Krauser Domani SSi.
 When she was director of the N.I.T. motor club, both Tamiya and Otaki confessed they loved her but she turned them both down rather than cause conflict in the club.
 Both Tamiya and Otaki respect and fear her very much, obediently following her orders.
 Chihiro is voiced by Yuka Imai in the Japanese version of the series.
 In the English versions, she is voiced by Dorothy Elias-Fahn in Ah!
 My Goddess: The Movie and by Veronica Taylor in Ah My Goddess: Flights of Fancy.

 Gan-chan

 Gan-chan (岩ちゃん, Gan-chan), also known as Mitsuo Iwata (岩田 みつお, Iwata Mitsuo), is the much-abused temple rat from the Adventures of Mini-Goddess series.
 Generally nice and friendly, Gan is somewhat emotional and very excitable, but highly prone to gluttony.
-Due to his nice and trusting nature, he is often led off on some wild adventure by Skuld and Urd, with the end result of Gan getting physically abused in some way.
+Due to his nice and trusting nature, he is often led off on some wild adventure by Skuld and Urd, with the result of Gan getting physically abused in some way.
 Gan has a crush on and prefers the company of Belldandy, since she is much quieter (and far from being violent towards him) than her sisters.